 Posttraumatic Stress Disorder Checklist

-This 17-item self-report scale for PTSD is based on DSM-IV criteria and takes 5-7 mins to complete.
+This 17-item self-report scale for PTSD is based on DSM-IV criteria and takes five to seven minutes to complete.
 There are slightly different versions for use with military (M) or civilian (C) populations, as well as a version focused on a "specific stressful experience" (S).

 National Center for PTSD, Boston, USA.